citrix/terraform-provider-citrixadc/docs/resources/systemuser.md

 * `logging` - (Optional) Users logging privilege.
 Possible values: [ ENABLED, DISABLED ]
 * `maxsession` - (Optional)
 * `hashedpassword` - (Optional)
+* `cmdpolicybinding` - (Optional) A set of blocks binding systemcommandpolicies to the systemuser.
+See below for details.

+A `cmdpolicybinding` block can contain the following attributes

+* `policyname` - (Optional) The name of command policy.
+* `priority` - (Optional) The priority of the policy.

 ## Attribute Reference